robertofinnisaro/robertofinnisaro.com/src/content/systems/home-lab/reference/rack-layout.md

 External power adapters should be:

-mechanically supported;
+- mechanically supported
-labelled with the destination device;
+- labelled with the destination device
-positioned where heat can escape;
+- positioned where heat can escape
-removable without cutting cable ties;
+- removable without cutting cable ties
-protected from cable strain.
+- protected from cable strain

 ### Cable labels